SumanthSetty7777/cs532-final-project/README.md

 # ML Inference Serving System

-This project implements a scalable machine learning inference system designed to handle incoming prediction requests efficiently under varying workloads.

-The system focuses on **systems design for ML inference**, including batching, scheduling, and concurrent request handling, rather than model training or accuracy.
+This project implements a design for a server that can run ML models.
+It is built to be easily generalized to other models, though is currently set up to run ResNet-18, and is designed to scale to allow for many nodes and create a complex server.

-## 🚀 Overview
+## Overview

-The architecture follows a typical ML serving pipeline:

-Client → API → Queue → Scheduler → Worker Pool → Model → Response

-- API receives inference requests
-- Requests are stored in a shared queue
-- A scheduler forms batches of requests
-- Worker threads process batches using a model
-- Results are returned to the client
+The architecture follows a typical ML serving pipeline, where the client sends API requests, the leader queues and schedules them, finally selecting a worker to do the inference with the model, creating a response and sending it back to the leader, who finishes the request by sending it to the client.

-## 🎯 Key Features
+## Key Features

 - Request queue for handling concurrent inputs
-- Static batching (mid-project)
+- Static batching
 - Worker pool for parallel processing
 - Scheduler for batch formation
 - End-to-end request handling with response mapping

-## 📊 Future Enhancements (Final Phase)
+## Future Enhancements

+Things we may do in the future:
 - Dynamic batching based on system load
 - Priority-based scheduling
-- Backpressure handling under overload
 - Performance metrics (latency, throughput, queue size)
 - Load testing and evaluation

-## 🛠️ Tech Stack
+## Tech Stack

 - Python
 - FastAPI
-- Threading / Concurrency
 - PyTorch / Hugging Face (for inference)

-## 📁 Project Structure
+## Project Structure

 client/
   main.py # simple request client
   image_input.py # sends dog.jpeg as a base64 image request